-Aalestrup were I started the day is the home of the Danish Cycle Museum – unfortently the museum is not open on a Monday so I could not visit.
-I took of at 8:00, the sun was out it changed when I came to Viborg when it got cloudy and stayed so the rest of the day.
+Aalestrup was I started the day is the home of the Danish Cycle Museum – unfortunately, the museum is not open on a Monday so I could not visit.
+I took off at 8:00, the sun was out it changed when I came to Viborg when it got cloudy and stayed so the rest of the day.
 No rain the whole day, such a good feeling.

 From Herning I rode to Grindsted through small villages on backroads, from Grindsted I headed to Skærbæk, in Skærbæk I had two choices I could ride to Tonder near the German border or to Rømø which is an island, which lies in the Wadden Sea about 6.5 kilometres from the mainland.
 From Rømø there is ferry service, the German island of Sylt, less than 4 kilometres south of Rømø.
 The choice came down to hotel availability, found a room in Abild just outside Tonder.

-I got the at 20:10 in the evening, 12 hours bike ride from the start of the day.
+I arrived at my final destination for the day at 20:00, 12 hours bike ride from the start of the day.
 Here is the route I took.

 Some pictures from the day.